 7 Traits of People Who Make A Difference

 Hard (and Smart) Worker.
 There is no such thing as easy change, easy impact, or easy success.
 Making a difference takes a lot of hard (and smart) work.
-If you’re not willing to roll up your sleeves and dig in, the likelihood of you making a positive impact on anyone is slim.
+If you’re not willing to roll up your sleeves, the likelihood of you doing well for yourself or making a positive impact in the lives of others is slim.

 Persistence.
 How many life-changing stories are never written because people give up too soon?
 Success comes to those who consistently show up over the long haul.
 This is why veteran teachers, business people, coaches, and leaders can tell story after story of how they have seen peoples’ lives changed for the better.
 They’ve been around the block a few times, and their stick-to-it-tiveness has been a catalyst for positive change.

 People-Person.
 This is not to say introverts cannot make a difference in people’s lives—THEY CAN.
 In fact, some of the most dynamic difference-makers I’ve met are shier than I am.
 But while our styles differ, we are passionate about the same thing—seeing positive change in others.
 Simply put, how can you make a difference in someone’s life if you are not interested in that someone?